 The NHS has more information on your rights to register with a GP.

 Specialist medical centres

-Some surgeries and medical centres offer specialist services for homeless people, including people with mental health, alcohol or drug problems.
+Some doctors offer specialist services for people who are homeless, including people with mental health, alcohol or drug problems.

 Ask day centres and hostels about specialist medical centres in the area.